U.N. Warned That Myanmar May Try to Expel the Rohingya

 Read More: Myanmar's Rohingya Displacement Camps Are Feeling Ever More Permanent

 There are an estimated 1.1 million Rohingya in Myanmar.
 The latest exodus began after the Myanmar armed forces launched counterinsurgency operations in the state’s northern Maungdaw township in response to a deadly attack on border patrols by suspected Rohingya insurgents on Oct.
-9. State security forces have been accused of “collective punishment” in the wake of the attack; refugees poured into Bangladesh telling accounts of gang-rape, torture and extrajudicial killings.
+9. State security forces have been accused of “collective punishment” in the wake of the attack; refugees poured into Bangladesh telling accounts of gang rape, torture and extrajudicial killings.

 Lee visited Maungdaw in January, but emerged with concern that people she spoke with would be subject to reprisal by security forces.
 The rapporteur also recalled harrowing accounts she heard from refugees who had fled across the border; in one case a woman thought that her son had been taken out of the family’s burning house.
 “She heard him screaming for her and managed to save his life but scars have been seared into him — scars which I saw with my own eyes,” Lee recalled for the council.
 “The truth about whether all, or some, or any of these allegations are correct needs to be established.”